wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .rep .tooltip .badge }
 #### void AddBloodCharge ( int Amount ) {: .copyable aria-label='Functions' }

-Only works on Tainted Bethany.
+Adds to the amount of Blood Charge the player has.
+Blood Charge does not do anything on characters besides Tainted Bethany.

 ___
 ### Add·Blue·Flies () {: aria-label='Functions' }